2NE1: 2009–2010: 2NE1 1st Mini Album and To Anyone

-2011–2012: Japanese debut, international breakthrough, and first concert tours
+2011–2012: 2NE1 2nd Mini Album and Japanese debut

 On January 19, 2011, the English-language version of "Can't Nobody " was released by the Japanese digital retailer Recochoku as a ringtone and ringback tone.
 The following month, its music video was made available for download through iTunes Japan.
+The group went on to hold The Party, their one-off solo concert held at the Araneta Coliseum in Manila, Philippines on June 4, 2011, both as their first ever solo and international concert.
 The group's Japanese debut single, "Go Away", was released as a ringtone on March 9; it was later used as the theme song for the Japanese television program Mezamashi TV.
 2NE1's first Korean EP, 2NE1, was released in Japan on March 16, 2011; promotional activities were canceled, however, due to the Tōhoku earthquake and tsunami.
 2NE1 debuted at number 24 on the Oricon charts, selling 3,860 copies in its first week.
-Plans for their Japanese debut on Music Station were postponed due to the earthquake, and the group participated in the Naver "Pray for Japan" campaign with other Korean celebrities to raise funds for earthquake victims.

-The group released its second EP, 2NE1 (2011), with the number-one hits "Lonely", "I Am the Best" and "Ugly", and the top-three hit "Hate You".
+Plans for their Japanese debut on Music Station were postponed due to the earthquake, and the group participated in the Naver "Pray for Japan" campaign with other Korean celebrities to raise funds for earthquake victims.The group released its second EP, 2NE1 (2011), with the number-one hits "Lonely", "I Am the Best" and "Ugly", and the top-three hit "Hate You".
 Bom's solo single "Don't Cry" additionally reached number one for two consecutive weeks.
 The EP was a success, topping the Gaon Music Chart and selling over 108,000 copies.
 Spin Magazine ranked the EP the sixth-best pop album of 2011, ahead of albums by Coldplay, Ellie Goulding and Rihanna.
-In late August, 2NE1 began their Nolza tour with a solo concert at the Olympic Hall in Seoul's Chamsil Olympic Park.
+In late August, 2NE1 began their Nolza Tour with a solo concert at the Olympic Hall in Seoul's Chamsil Olympic Park.
 Originally scheduled for August 27 and 28, tickets for both dates sold out instantly, and a third show on August 26 was added.
 The singles from the second EP were some of the year's most popular songs in South Korea.
 Three reached the top 10 of the year-end 2011 Gaon Digital Chart: "Lonely" at number four, "Don't Cry" at number five, and "I Am the Best" at number 7.